blitzboah/gitz/README.md

 * `gitz rm <file>` → removes a file from tracking

 ### committing changes
-* `gitz commit -m <message>` → creates a commit with an defautlt blackbeard image hehe
+* `gitz commit -m <message>` → creates a commit with a default blackbeard image hehe
 * `gitz commit -m <message> -i <image_path>` → creates a commit with an image

 ### debugging and index inspection